strategineer/personal-website/content/blog/2025-01-02/index.md

 There's a dome that appears on top of an American town that stops anything from passing through it.

-This creates a pressure cooker of sorts in the town that King uses to write the most entertaining roller coaster ride of a book I've read all year.
+This creates a pressure cooker of sorts in the town that King leverages to construct the most entertaining roller coaster ride of a book I've read all year.

 ## Honorable mentions: